-C. Supervision at all other competitions

-- During all other competitions, individuals and/ or teams shall be under the supervision of an agent of the school jurisdiction they represent. - II.
+- A. Team sports at ASAA zone and ASAA provincial championships. - I. Every school team must be coached or supervised by a teacher of the school jurisdiction to which that school belongs.
+Definition of a teacher: "A teacher of that school jurisdiction" may include certified teachers currently registered with that school board including full time, part time or substitute teachers. - School support staff cannot replace teachers as supervisors at ASAA provincials. - III.
+All teacher and non-teacher coaches are volunteers. - B. Individual Sports at ASAA Provincial Championships - C. Composite zone teams in individual and dual sports (badminton, cross country, golf, track & field, wrestling) shall appoint team supervisors that are certified teachers from a school jurisdiction within the zone.
+This means that in the sports listed above, one or more certified teachers from the ASAA zone will be designated with the responsibility for their zone team. - D. Supervision at all other competitions - During all other competitions, individuals and/ or teams shall be under the supervision of an agent of the school jurisdiction they represent. - II.
 Definition of 'agent' of the school board they represent: The 'agent' does not have to be a teacher, but can be any individual who has school board approval to coach student athletes.
 It is highly recommended that schools and boards complete the appropriate police checks and volunteer forms before any non-teachers are involved in coaching school students.

-D. Same Sex Chaperones
+E. Same Sex Chaperones

-Students traveling to zone and/or provincial championships who require overnight accommodation must be supervised by a chaperone of the same sex approved by the school jurisdiction.
-II.
+- Students traveling to zone and/or provincial championships who require overnight accommodation must be supervised by a chaperone of the same sex approved by the school jurisdiction. - II.
 Chaperones of both sexes must accompany co-educational teams that are staying overnight at any activities: provincials, zones, other competition and camps/tours.

-E. Insurance and Liability
+F. Insurance and Liability